telerik/kendo-ui-core/docs/web/scheduler/overview.md

     });
     </script>

-This example initializes a scheduler widget with two events in it.
-You can switch from "day" to "week" view, edit the events, create new events and delete existing ones.
-Any changes however will be kept in-memory and will be lost when the user refreshes the page.
-This is why a scheduler will most likely be bound to a remote service which will persist the scheduler events.

-## Binding to remote service
+### Bind to Remote Service

-In most cases the Kendo UI Scheduler widget would be bound to a remote service which will return, update or delete scheduler events.
-The Kendo UI [online demos](http://demos.telerik.com/kendo-ui/web/scheduler/) use a demo remote service which returns sample scheduler events.
-That service uses [JSONP](http://en.wikipedia.org/wiki/JSONP) in order to support cross-domain requests.
+Binding a Kendo UI Scheduler widget to a remote service persists its events.
+This means that users are able to return, update, or delete them.

+For more information on Scheduler remote data binding examples based on sample scheduler events, see [Kendo UI online demo library](http://demos.telerik.com/kendo-ui/web/scheduler/).
+Note that to support cross-domain requests, the remote service uses [JSONP](http://en.wikipedia.org/wiki/JSONP).

+> **Important**
-> The demo service uses JSONP in order to be accessible cross-domain.
-If your own service lives in the same domain as the web site you don't need to use JSONP - you can use JSON instead.
-More information about cross-domain requests can be found [here](/howto/use-cors-with-all-modern-browsers).
+> If your own service lives in the same domain as the website, you do not need to use JSONP&mdash;use JSON instead.

-### Example - binding to remote service
+For more information on cross-domain requests, see [this article](/framework/datasource/cors).

+The example below demonstrates how to bind the Scheduler to a remote service.

+###### Example

     $("#scheduler").kendoScheduler({
         date: new Date("2013/6/13"),